AllanClark/PhdAnalysisCode/README.md

 # PhdAnalysisCode

-The following repository contains the Code used in my PhD thesis
+The following repository contains the Code used in my PhD thesis.